 In current times, where the tribes of consumers are increasingly aware of their decisions and where there is a greater cult to take care of themselves and the impact that their habits have on the planet, we see certain businesses like ecological stores, wellness centers, and vegan/vegetarian restaurants popping up more and more.
+Travelling in Peru as a vegetarian, or even as a vegan, is getting easier.

-In Peru, as in the rest of Western countries, these businesses are taking up more and more space.
+In Peru, as in the rest of Western countries, these conscious food businesses are taking up more and more space.
 In our specific case, the conditions of our surroundings are more than ideal.
-We are the top country in variety of potatoes (more than 3000) and we also grow 36 types of corn and 623 types of fruits.
+Peru is the top country in variety of potatoes (more than 3000) and we also grow 36 types of corn and 623 types of fruits.
 84 of the 117 recognized life zones in the world can be found in Peru.
 Thanks to this, you can find a variety of products and culinary proposals throughout the entire year.
 No wonder we have become the third country in the number of vegetarians in the region, which in turn led to a great migration movement from Europe and from Asian countries such as China and Japan.
 The mix of cultures we can now find here has resulted in an exponential increase in the possibilities of recipes, from which we can take advantage.

 Raw Café